aaronpowell/aaronpowell.github.io/src/documents/posts/2014-09-11-add-or-update-dbjs.md

---- cson
+---
   title: "Add or update with db.js"
-date: '2014-09-11'
+  date: "2014-09-11"
-tags: ['db.js', 'indexeddb']
+  tags:
+    - "db.js"
+    - "indexeddb"
-description: """A common question with db.js is how to merge data from a remote store into the local store.
-When doing so you need to think about how you're handling an add vs an update statement.
+  description: "A common question with db.js is how to merge data from a remote store into the local store.
+When doing so you need to think about how you're handling an add vs an update statement."
-"""
 ---

 A common question with [db.js](https://github.com/aaronpowell/db.js) is how to merge data from a remote store into the local store.
 When doing so you need to think about how you're handling an add vs an update statement.